gzachos/rpi-cputemp/worksheet.md

 * * * * * /root/bin/log-cputemp.sh
 * * * * * /root/bin/graph-cputemp.sh
 ```
 in order for both scripts to be executed every minute.
+Save changes and exit.

 ## Monitoring temperature through a browser

-First you need to now the IP address of your Raspberry Pi by running `hostname -I`.
+First, you need to now the IP address of your Raspberry Pi by running `hostname -I`.

 Example output:
 ```bash